Blog

 • Building size and layout

-• Occupancy levels
+• Occupancy patterns

 • Budget and energy goals

-• New construction vs retrofit
+• New construction versus retrofit conditions

 Build a Healthier, More Efficient Fitness Facility